-If so, I’ve been providing individual counseling services via telephone, Skype and Facetime to adults seeking support, understanding and healing from emotionally abusive relationships with narcissists, addicts and other personality disordered individuals since 2009.
-I also work with friends and family members who have become estranged from a loved ones involved with abusive partner.s Altogether, I’ve worked in the mental health field for over 24 years and counting in a variety of therapeutic milieus including substance abuse, college counseling and inpatient treatment for the chronically and acutely mentally ill.
+If so, I’ve been providing individual counseling services via phone and video to individuals seeking support, understanding and healing from emotionally abusive relationships with narcissists, addicts and other personality disordered individuals since 2009.
+As wells as friends and family members who have become estranged from a loved ones involved with abusive partners who seek to understand and help.
+I’ve worked in the mental health field for over 26 years in a variety of therapeutic milieus.

-My academic credentials include a PsyD (Psychology Doctorate) in Clinical Psychology from Antioch New England conferred in 2005, a MSc (Master of Science) in Counseling Psychology conferred in 1996 from Gannon University and a BA (Bachelor of the Arts) in Psychology and Art Therapy conferred in 1994 from Mercyhurst College.
+I earned a PsyD (Psychology Doctorate) in Clinical Psychology from Antioch New England conferred in 2005, a MSc (Master of Science) in Counseling Psychology conferred in 1996 from Gannon University and a BA (Bachelor of the Arts) in Psychology and Art Therapy conferred in 1994 from Mercyhurst College.
 My doctoral dissertation, Ce ci n’est pas une these, is a psychoanalytic study of the artist Rene Magritte that focuses upon childhood trauma, incomplete mourning and creative outcomes.
-In addition to my academic training and clinical experiences, I’m an adult child of a narcissistic parent and a codependent parent.
-Like many of my clients, I’ve had adult relationships in the past with abusive individuals who exhibited traits of narcissism and borderline personality disorder.
+In addition to my academic training and clinical experiences, I’m an adult child of a narcissistic parent and a borderline parent.
+Like many of my clients, I’ve had adult relationships in the past with abusive individuals who exhibiting traits of narcissism and borderline personality disorder.

 My practice combines a variety of cognitive behavioral and psychodynamic techniques along with practical advice, problem-solving, support, reality testing and goal-oriented outcomes.
 My style tends to be more active and direct than traditional psychotherapies.
-When a client’s safety, children’s safety and emotional well-being is at stake, clear communication is essential.
-To be otherwise would be grossly negligent.
+When a client’s safety, children’s safety and emotional well-being are at stake, clear communication is essential.
+To do otherwise would be negligent.